MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 ## Entitlement Management

 Using this feature requires Microsoft Entra ID Governance subscriptions for your organization's users.
-Some capabilities within this feature may operate with a Microsoft Entra ID P2 subscription.
+Some capabilities within this feature can operate with a Microsoft Entra ID P2 subscription.

 ### Example license scenarios